 In general, method invocations take arguments.
 The number and type of the argument expressions in an invocation must match the method's signature given in its declaration.
 The the receiver o in a method call $o.m(e_1, \ldots, e_n)$ can be any legal Java expression.
-Similarly, each argument e_i can be any legal of expressions of the type specified for that argument.
+Similarly, each argument $e_i$ can be any legal of expressions of the type specified for that argument.

 Consider the following example: assume that a Java program can access an Entry object e and needs to get the value of the name field of this object.
 The method invocation returns the desired result.
-The accessor methods that are automatically generated by DrJava are 0-ary.
-The equivalent Scheme expression is written
+For each field declared in a class, Drjava automatically generates a corresponding accessor (or getter) method with the same name as the field.
+Accessor methods are 0-ary; they do not take any explicit arguments beyond the receiver written to the left of the method application.